ocaml/ocaml.org/data/tutorials/language/0lg_00_values_functions.md

 In OCaml, functions are values.
 In comparison to other mainstream languages, this creates a richer picture between expressions, values, and names.
 The approach in this tutorial is to acquire the related capabilities and understanding by interacting with OCaml in UTop.
 This hands-on experience is intended to build understanding by experimentation rather than starting with the definition of the concepts.

-> Note: The ["Introduction to the OCaml Toplevel" guide](https://ocaml.org/docs/toplevel-introduction) covers how to use UTop.
+> Note: The [Introduction to the OCaml Toplevel](https://ocaml.org/docs/toplevel-introduction) guide covers how to use UTop.

 It would benefit the reader to write variations around the examples provided to strengthen understanding.
 The topics discussed are not limited to interactive execution of OCaml expressions.
 However, we believe they are easier to understand within the dynamics of interaction with the OCaml interpreter.

 The first four sections of this tutorial address non-function values.
 The following sections, starting at [Function as Values](#function-as-values), address functions.

-**Prerequisites**: Ensure you have [completed the “Get Started” series](https://ocaml.org/docs/installing-ocaml) before proceeding with this tutorial.
+**Prerequisites**: Ensure you have completed the [Get Started](https://ocaml.org/docs/installing-ocaml) series before proceeding with this tutorial.

 <!--
 When presenting OCaml or another functional programming language, it is often said: “Functions are treated as first-class citizens.”
 Without further explanation or context, this may not be helpful (it wasn't to me).
 The goal of this tutorial is to acquire the capabilities implied and entailed by that sentence.
 In turn, this should explain it: